santistebanc/flights2/tasks/prd-flight-scraping-app.md

 19. The system must provide clear error messages for invalid search parameters

+### Data Transformation Layer (HTML Extraction)

+- For this project, the data transformation layer consists of robust, source-specific HTML parsing and extraction logic.
+Each scraper (Kiwi, Skyscanner, etc.) must implement its own logic to convert raw HTML (from the 7th part of the response) into standardized ScrapedFlight, ScrapedBundle, and ScrapedBookingOption entities.
+- **Each scraper has two phases, and the HTML returned in each phase is different.
+Phase 1 requires extraction of session/token data; Phase 2 requires extraction of flight/bundle/booking option entities.
+Separate extraction logic and tests are needed for each phase.**
+- This logic must be modular and testable, as HTML extraction is a common source of bugs.
+Unit tests should be written for the extraction functions using sample HTML snippets from each source and phase.

 ## Non-Goals (Out of Scope)

 1. **User Authentication:** No user accounts or login system required